danielarmengolaltayo/me/mirrors.md

 The animals that talk to you and how you talk to them.

 What you eat.
 What you breathe.
 What you buy.
 What you do.
+What you click.

 That movie last night.
 The podcast on the train.
 Those books you will never start, and those you will never finish.
-This messy words you are reading right now.
+What you have in front of you right now.
+Not only these words but the medium, the channel through which you got access to them.

+> "The internet is a reflection of our society and that mirror is going to be reflecting what we see.
+If we do not like what we see in that mirror the problem is not to fix the mirror, we have to fix society." — Vint Cerf

-This screen.
-Turn it off and you will see yourself reflected there too.
+You can try.
+Turn this screen off for a sec, maybe you can see yourself reflected in there too.

 [What do you see?](https://www.youtube.com/watch?v=HRrFvapV4ms)